shhivanipandeyyy/padcare-gpt/README.md

 **Try It Yourself on Google Colab**

 I’ve made a live Colab demo so you can explore PadCare GPT without installing anything.
 This notebook runs the full pipeline: it reads the raw text, creates embeddings, searches with FAISS, and generates answers with the language model.

-I put the Padcare_GPT_Assignment html
+https://colab.research.google.com/drive/1N9uz1WXBDEKyadnEte8nvV6grSMpNZHX?usp=sharing This is link, You can check.